Oriental Shorthair Cat Facts: Origins, Colors, Price, Health Issues, Nutrition

 The long legs and slender bodies of the Oriental cats might look elegant and athletic and that’s exactly what these cats are.
 They are enviable athletes and enjoy climbing, jumping, and playing all day long.

-Purchasing interactive cat toys and a cool cat tree will make your Oriental Shorthair the happiest kitten on the planet.
+Purchasing interactive cat toys and a cool cat scratch post will make your Oriental Shorthair the happiest kitten on the planet.
 Their notorious playfulness doesn’t go away as they mature and they won’t get tired of playing with you.

 Quiet and strict home environments aren’t suitable for these cats.
 They need regular play sessions and lots of social interaction.